SEllersgaard/SEllersgaard.github.io/_pages/about.md

 the data-driven extraction of alpha-capturing signals.
 Professional interests gravitate towards the exploration and integration of classical time series econometrics and modern-day machine learning to facilitate optimal quantamental trading (signal research / portfolio construction).
 Strong proponent of the scientific process.
+Yup.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.